sancarn/vba-articles/_posts/2023-09-18-why-is-vba-most-dreaded.md

+---
+layout: post
-# Why is VBA the most dreaded language?
+title:  "Why is VBA the most dreaded language?"
+published: true
+---

 In the 2020 StackOverflow survey, it is claimed that VBA is the most dreaded language: